myildiz17/myildiz17/README.md

 Phone: 614-477-2451 |
 MyBLOG: https://muhammetyildiz.medium.com

-I’m currently working on school web site with database embedded.
+I’m currently working on school web site with database embedded in it.